-The general objective of the Dissemination and Exploitation Plan is to define the beneficiaries' strategy and concrete actions related to the protection, communication, dissemination and exploitation of the RESCCUE project results.
+The general objective of the DEP is to define the beneficiaries' strategy and concrete actions related to the protection, communication, dissemination and exploitation of the RESCCUE project results.
 Accordingly, the main questions that the DEP should answer are:

-- What kind of needs does the project respond to? - What kind of problem will the proposed solution solve and why will this solution be better than existing ones and in which areas? - What new knowledge (results) will the project generate (assessment of the state of the art)? - Who will use these results?
+- What kind of needs does the project respond to? - What kind of problem will the proposed solution solve and why will this solution be better than existing ones and in which areas? - What new knowledge (results) will the project generate (assessment of the state of the art)? - Who will use these results? - What benefits will be delivered and how much benefit?